noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

 ***********************************

 For some assignments, you might be asked to submit a file along with your text response.
-Those assignments include options to **Choose File** and **Upload your file** below the response field.
+Those assignments include **Choose File** and **Upload your file** options below the response field.
 Note the following requirements.

-* You must submit a text response.
+* A text response is required.

-* You can upload a single file to submit with your response.
+* You can only upload one file to submit with your response.

 * The file that you upload must be smaller than 5 MB in size.